grip-on-software/monetdb-import/Database_structure.md

 These tables include data from Gitlab/Git and Subversion.

 -   **commits**: Data from individual commits in VCS (Git or Subversion) repositories used by the development team.
+Primary key is (version_id, repo_id).
     -   **version_id** - VARCHAR(100): SHA hash or revision number
         belonging to this code version.
 The version number is unique for the repository the change is made in (indicated by the *repo_id*